mahuti/arcadepi/README.md

 All of the following installations were handled through Retropie-Setup

-### install attractmode
+### install attractmode (attract mode)

-It can be installed as an "experimental" package in RetroPie 3, but It MUST be built manually on Raspberry Pi4 as of 6/28/2020 due to a limitation of the way Raspberry Pi 4's GPU is built (SFML-Pi has DRM problems or something)
+AttractMode can be installed as an "experimental" package in RetroPie 3, but It MUST be built manually on Raspberry Pi4 as of 6/28/2020 due to a limitation of the way Raspberry Pi 4's GPU is built (SFML-Pi has DRM problems or something)

-Once installed, run it directly, do not run through terminal
+Once installed, run it directly, do not run through a remote terminal

+It can be run by calling `attract` or for more robust logging: `attract --loglevel debug`

 #### Install Binary if feeling lazy on Raspberry Pi 3
 NOTE: Installed version doesn't include hardware acceleration, so follow "install manually" directions below.